rhdunn/xquery-intellij-plugin/docs/XPath and XQuery Grammar.md

 This change was made to make it easier to implement the variable declaration logic, as each `QuantifiedExprBinding` is a single variable declaration.

+## Typeswitch Expressions

+    TypeswitchExpr    ::=  "typeswitch" "(" Expr ")" CaseClause+ DefaultCaseClause
+    DefaultCaseClause ::=  "default" ("$" VarName)? "return" ExprSingle

+The default case expression is factored out here into a separate grammar production, similar to the `CaseClause` expression.

+This change was made to make it easier to implement the variable declaration logic, as each `CaseClause` can expose a variable bound to the typeswitch expression that is valid for the scope of the case's return expression.

 ## Cast Expressions

     CastExpr                 := ArrowTransformUpdateExpr ( "cast" "as" SingleType )?